Trinidad and Tobago

 - Integrated Gas

-In Trinidad and Tobago, tax filings for production-sharing contracts (PSCs) are assessed according to the individual legal entity and asset block.
-This means that, in general, losses in one PSC may not be offset against profits arising elsewhere.
+In Trinidad and Tobago, tax filings for companies operating under a production-sharing contract (PSC) are assessed according to the individual legal entity and asset block.
+In general, losses in one PSC may not be offset against profits arising elsewhere.
 Tax paid and accrued in 2021 is a result of profits made by the majority of our existing production assets.
 The increase in revenues is partly a result of the delivery of first gas in Block 5C in mid-July of 2021.
 Higher prices have also contributed to the rise in revenues.